Updated June 2017

 The North Face Borealis

 will only set you back $89, making it one of the least expensive bags in our review, and a fantastic overall value.
-We loved this bag for its simple design and the ability to protect our laptop while keeping an outdoorsy feel.
+We love this bag for its simple design and the ability to protect our laptop while keeping an outdoorsy feel.
 It is burly and durable.
 It also has a simple and sleek design, while still including necessary organizational features, such as an external water bottle pocket and organizational pockets on the inside and out.
-The Borealis is a bag that we highly recommend.
 Large, versatile, with tons of features and pockets for organization of all of your various accessories, it is a fantastic pack for work, school or running errands.
-We found it to be one of the highest performing in every metric that we measured, as it can carry what you need wherever you would like to go; it will do a good job of protecting your laptop as you jaunt about your busy tasks in life.
+It's one of the highest-performing in every metric that we measured, as it can carry what you need wherever you would like to go; it will do a good job of protecting your laptop as you jaunt about your busy tasks in life.
 Perhaps the best feature that differentiates it from the rest is the ability to adjust for the load you are carrying, via the side adjustment straps.

 Top Pick for Style